Low Cost Campgrounds in Washington & Oregon

 Mineral Springs Campground – Okanogan-Wenatchee National Foreset – Cle Elum, WA – Located along Highway 97, there are 7 trailer/tent sites available for $18 per night.
 There is no potable water but there are vault toilets available.

 Red Mountain Campground – Okanogan-Wenatchee National Forest – Ronald, WA – This campground offers 10 single campsites for $14 per night.
 There is no potable water but vault toilets are available.

-American Legion Park – City Park – Okanogan, WA – A spot here costs $8 per night.
+American Legion Park – City Park – Okanogan, WA – A spot here costs $10 per night and a maximum of 3 days stay.
 There are bathrooms and showers open seasonally with access for most RVs but no hookups.
 Not a pet friendly location but its proximity to an apartment complex across the street makes it a safe location.

-Mill Pond Campground – Colville National Forest – Metaline Falls, WA – This campsite is normally $16 per night and is first come, first served but right now the price is reduced to $8.00 per night due to reduced services (no water).
+Mill Pond Campground – Colville National Forest – Metaline Falls, WA – This campsite is normally $16 per night and is first come, first served.
 There are 10 campsites with picnic tables, fire pits, and tent pads plus vault toilets and a garbage disposable.
 There are many recreational activities here and a small unimproved boat access allows users to launch small watercraft.